matthewflegg/FileTransfer/README.md

 ## Warning

-This program is highly insecure as I haven't added security features yet.
+This program is highly insecure as I haven't added many security features yet.
 Please do not use this for anything serious.

-Security issues:
+Known security issues:
 - No encryption during transfer
 - No authentication (anyone can send a file to the server)
 - Possible buffer overflow vulnerability

 You can probably use this safely on a private home network with people you trust.
 Encrypt your files before sending anything to the server.

+This software is a prototype and should be treated as such.